 BSW Students (Advanced Standing Students) – 35 hour minimum

 This option offers graduates from a CSWE accredited BSW (within 5 years) the opportunity of applying for advanced standing.
-Students qualify by receiving “B” or better grades in the undergraduate social work courses that equate to the MSW foundation courses.
-(Students do not qualify with “B-” grades in these courses).
+Students qualify by receiving “B-” or better grades in all the undergraduate social work courses.
+(Students do not qualify with any grade below “B-” in these courses).

 Curriculum Requirements (B.S.W. students) 35 hours minimum